 The first step is to find time for development, which can be difficult.

 “Finding time is honestly one of my biggest struggles,” says Chase.
 Not two that easily back down from a challenge, Chase and Monroe worked together to find time for Builder’s Academy.
 Below are some of their solutions.

-Take 30-minutes.
+Take 30 minutes.
 Take a lunch break, pull up a course, shut the door and watch a video.
-Break the longer two-hour courses into digestible chucks.
+Break the longer two-hour courses into digestible chunks.
 “Understandably you’re going to have interruptions,” says Chase.
 “Do what you have to do.
 Pause the video and pick it back up when you get the chance.
 Whether it’s later that day or the next.”